HIDGlobalDocs/style-guide/docs/index.md

-# Welcome to the Tech Pubs Style Guide
+# Welcome to the HID Tech Pubs Style Guide

 !!! warning
     This site is under construction.